estevaofv/IoT12-hardware/README.md

 **Control board PCB version V2.0**

 - I2C to heater controller not working.
-SDA/SCL are connected wrong.
+SDA/SCL are swapped.
 Swap them on the PCB near R55 and R56 to make the ESP32 communicate to the heater controller.
+- A theme is developing :unamused:.
+I2C from the heater controller to the I2C EEPROM and ADC is not working.
+SDA/SCL are swapped.
+Swap them between R53, R54 and the heater controller.

 **Control board PCB version V1.1**